eneko98/Gemma-Oxford/README.md

 ## Model Training

 The model utilizes the `google/gemma-7b` transformer architecture from HuggingFace.
 Training is performed on NVIDIA 2x3090 GPUs.
 The training process emphasizes efficient learning and memory management to handle the extensive dataset provided by the Oxford Corpus.
+Key training enhancements include:

+- **QLora**: Quantized Layers for Reduced memory.
+- **Peft**: Progressive layer freezing for efficiency.
+- **EarlyStopping**: To prevent overfitting and optimize training time.

 ## Model Evaluation